-4. Risk Management
+5. Risk Management

-The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+The District is exposed to various risks of loss related to various torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.

-The District carries commercial insurance covering specific and general risks of loss, including workers compensation and employee health and accident insurance.
+The District carries commercial insurance for all risks of loss, including workers' compensation and employee health and accident insurance.
 Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past three fiscal years.
 There have been no significant reductions in insurance coverage.

-5. Defined Benefit Pension Plan
+6. Defined Benefit Pension Plan

-Plan description.
-Eligible employees of the District are provided with pensions through the Local Government Division Trust Fund-a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
-Plan benefits are specified in Title 24, Article 51 of the Colorado Revised Statutes ("CRS") administrative rules set forth at 8 C.C.R.
-1502-1, and applicable provisions of the federal Internal Revenue Code ("IRC").
+Plan description - Eligible employees of the District are provided with pensions through the Local Government Division Trust Fund (LGDTF)-a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
+Plan benefits are specified in Title 24, Article 51 of the Colorado Revised Statutes (C.R.S.), administrative rules set forth at 8 C.C.R.
+1502-1, and applicable provisions of the federal Internal Revenue Code.
 Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available comprehensive annual financial report that can be obtained at www.copera.org/investments/ perafinancial-reports.
+PERA issues a publicly available annual comprehensive financial report (ACFR) that can be obtained at www.copera.org/investments/pera-financial-reports.